 National Environmental Law Moot Court Competition

-CUA’s selected team prepares a brief and argues at the National Environmental Law Moot Court Competition, held at Pace Law School in White Plains, N.Y., the preeminent environmental law moot in the nation.
+Catholic Law’s selected team prepares a brief and argues at the National Environmental Law Moot Court Competition, held at Pace Law School in White Plains, New York, the preeminent environmental law moot in the nation.

 Future Career Paths

-The Columbus School of Law has prepared many distinguished graduates into successful careers in environmental and/or energy law.
+The Columbus School of Law has prepared many distinguished graduates for successful careers in environmental and/or energy law.
 A sample of the places where our alumni are found: